-The student will present the thesis proposal to the Thesis Committee in a seminar presentation.
 The presentation is not open to the general university community.
 It is limited to members of the committee, invited computer science faculty, and invited graduate students.
 Faculty members are free to question the student on any topics that they feel are in any way relevant to the student's objectives and career preparation.

 Most questions, however will be directed towards verifying the student's grasp of the intended specialty in depth.
 The student will be expected to show complete familiarity with the current and past literature of this area.
+The findings of the committee will be communicated to the student as soon as possible.